 Adding some pizazz to your holiday Whole30 Kombucha Mocktail is just plain fun, too.
 It kicks the flavor and fun up a notch, adding a seasonal blend of fruit and cinnamon.
 And did I mention I call this drink Pom-bucha?
 I can’t help it!
 I mean, really though, how could I not?
 Say it out loud once or twice, and you’ll never get it out of your mind either!

-If you’re doing a Whole30, the issue of Whole30 compliant kombucha can be a little complicated, but here’s a brief explanation to explain how to know if your home brew or favorite brand is compliant.
+When you’re doing a Whole30, the issue of Whole30 compliant kombucha can be a little complicated, but here’s a bit more of an explanation.

 Basically, kombucha is fermented tea, and in order for the tea to ferment, sugar must be added to it to feed the SCOBY.
 So, all kombucha contains sugar as an ingredient prior to the fermentation process.
 Since all kombucha is fermented, it also contains a minute amount of alcohol, but it’s very small and a natural by-product of the fermentation process.